The First Step to Solving Problems is to Stop Routing Them in the Most Obvious Direction

 The default owner: Operations

-3. Training Employees
+4. Training Employees

 The default owner: HR / L&D

-Training videos, LMS modules, onboarding playbooks; we’ve been involved in all of it.
-Consistency around process, access, and brand standards is what turns employees into brand ambassadors.
-If your team can’t articulate your value proposition the same way twice, that’s not a training problem.
-That’s a messaging problem with training implications.
+If your team can’t articulate your value proposition the same way twice, that’s not just a training issue.
+It’s a messaging issue with training implications.

 5. Increasing Cash Flow

-The default owner: Finance / Sales Cash flow isn’t just a finance metric; it’s a strategic outcome.
-We evaluate product and service lines to identify winners and losers.
-We build predictable pipelines by strategically positioning the winners relative to the competition.
-We design lead-nurturing and revenue-focused initiatives that reduce friction, shorten sales cycles, and improve win/close rates.
-When you stop spending money on what doesn’t drive revenue and double down on what does, cash flow follows.
+We evaluate SKUs and product or service lines to identify winners and underperformers.
+We build predictable pipelines by positioning the winners strategically relative to the competition.
+We design lead-nurturing and revenue-focused initiatives that reduce friction, shorten sales cycles, and improve win and close rates.

 The Problem with “Marketing Problems”